 A well-qualified, effective teacher is the most significant influencer of student learning, and under-qualified teachers are 25 percent more likely to leave their school, according to the Learning Policy Institute, a nonprofit research organization whose focus is teacher shortages.
 Teacher turnover is highest in high-poverty schools, research shows.

-Emergency Teachers, by DistrictState officials have issued 2,143 emergency teaching certificates over the past three months for the 2018-19 school year, which exceeds the record number from all of last year.
-Find out how many emergency certified teachers were approved for your school district or school.
+Emergency Teachers by DistrictState officials have issued 2,852 emergency teaching certificates from June through December for the 2018-19 school year.
+That number exceeds the record from all of last year.
+Find out how many emergency certified teachers were approved for your school district or charter or private school.

 |District or School||Number of Emergency Certified Teachers|